-Future works will be dedicated to improving and extending the method, for instance by considering variable bitrate and fixed-quality CAEs~\cite{Verdu2024}, that would enable a local tuning of the regularization and should improve the results when the image contains both high-frequency and smooth areas.
-Another interesting perspective will be to demonstrate the interest in the generated uncertainties for real remote sensing use cases such as change detection or land-cover mapping.
+Future works will be dedicated to improving and extending the method, for instance, by introducing correlations in the image space uncertainty model.
+Another interesting perspective will be to demonstrate the interest of the generated uncertainties for real remote sensing use cases such as change detection or land-cover mapping.